Meta CEO Mark Zuckerberg apologizes to parents of victims of online exploitation in heated Senate hearing

 The apology came as Zuckerberg, whose firm owns social media platforms Facebook and Instagram, answered questions at a U.S. Senate Judiciary hearing on the impact of social media on children.
 The hearing looked at child sexual exploitation online, and also included CEOs from Discord, Snap, X and TikTok, and featured a video of children speaking about their experiences with online bullying, abuse and more.

-When Zuckerberg was asked by Republican senator Josh Hawley if he would like to apologize to victims harmed by his product, the Meta CEO addressed families in attendance directly.
+When Zuckerberg was asked by Republican Sen. Josh Hawley if he would like to apologize to victims harmed by his product, the Meta CEO addressed families in attendance directly.

 "I'm sorry for everything you have all been through," Zuckerberg said.
 "No one should go through the things that your families have suffered and this is why we invest so much and we are going to continue doing industry-wide efforts to make sure no one has to go through the things your families have had to suffer."